estnltk/estnltk/corpus_processing/readme.md

-# Command lines scripts for processing large corpora
+# Command line scripts for processing large corpora

 This folder contains command line scripts for processing large corpora -- the Estonian Reference Corpus and the etTenTen corpus -- with EstNLTK.
 You can use these scripts if you need a basic pipeline for processing large corpora and adding linguistic analyses.